 I’m not sure how I knew he would understand that joke.
 The Holodomor isn’t something that gets talked about around the average American dinner table.
 But I assumed he was from somewhere far enough outside the US that he paid more attention to foreign politics than most Americans bother to.
 Plus, as a border guard, he probably sees a far wider variety of people than most.

-We don’t teach Ukrainian history well in schools at all
+We don’t teach Ukrainian history well in schools

 Stalin’s attempts to collectivize agriculture caused armed peasant rebellions in Ukraine in the 1930s.
 This would be approximately when my dad’s parents hightailed it to New York.
 At least that’s what I have been led to believe by the family stories.